-- ► The prevalence of systolic or diastolic heart failure in COPD patients ranges from 20 to 70%, 14 and its annual incidence between 3-4%.
-Incident heart failure is a significant and independent predictor of all-cause mortality. - ▶ Unrecognized heart failure may mimic or accompany acute COPD; 40% of COPD patients that are mechanically ventilated because of hypercapnic respiratory failure have evidence of left ventricular dysfunction.
+▶ The prevalence of systolic or diastolic heart failure in COPD patients ranges from 20 to 70%,14 and its annual incidence between 3-4%.
+Incident heart failure is a significant and independent predictor of all-cause mortality.

+Unrecognized heart failure may mimic or accompany acute COPD; 40% of COPD patients that are mechanically ventilated because of hypercapnic respiratory failure have evidence of left ventricular dysfunction.^{15,16}

-15.16 - ► There is no evidence that chronic heart failure should be treated differently in the presence of COPD.
-Treatment with Ω_1 -blockers improves survival in heart failure and is recommended.
-However, Ω_1 -blockers are often not prescribed in COPD despite available evidence showing that their use in COPD is safe.
-Selective Ω_1 -blockers should be used. - Acute heart failure should be treated according to usual heart failure guidelines since there is no evidence to support an alternative management strategy.
+Treatment with β_1 -blockers improves survival in heart failure and is recommended in patients with heart failure who also have COPD.
+Selective β_1 -blockers should be used, and only used, to treat patients with COPD for approved cardiovascular indications; not solely for the purpose of preventing exacerbations of COPD.17

+Acute heart failure should be treated according to usual heart failure guidelines since there is no evidence to support an alternative management strategy.
 Noninvasive ventilation added to conventional therapy improves outcomes for patients with either hypercapnic respiratory failure due to an exacerbation of COPD as well as heart failure with acute pulmonary edema.18